-So a little bit of haze covering the water as we try to look through the other side of the pond, but still expecting that the path of least resistance for long-term interest rates which have come back down and kind of failed to move higher as equity markets have begun acting a little bit better here.
-I do see room for long rates to grind back towards 3% on the 10-year even if the Fed is on the sidelines with respect to the policy rate on the short end of the curve.
+So a little bit of haze covering the water as we try to look through the other side of the pond, but still expecting that the path of least resistance for long-term interest rates which have come back down and kind of failed to move higher as equity markets have began acting a little bit better here, you know, I do see room for long rates to grind back towards 3% on the 10-year even if the Fed is on the sidelines with respect to the policy rate on the short end of the curve.

 How do people invest?
 How do they think about portfolio construction?
 How do they think about frameworks for assembling investment opportunities and what are your thoughts in that arena?

 Pulkit Sharma: Absolutely.
 What we see, first of all, for many of the challenges that David had lain earlier is that alternatives allocations are rising across the board, and there are several reasons and several pain points and I'll highlight a few which we see - which we hear a lot from clients.

 The first one being, you know, the monetary policy and several years of monetary easing, and we expect the output of that is rising rates.
 And as David said, inflation is lurking somewhere there in the horizon.

 Volatility also is a big factor for rising alternatives allocations.
 We are - and so the end of a 10-year bull run, economic cycle expansion and economic cycle volatility, actually, we saw a 100-year low in volatility in 2017, ’18, except the fourth quarter.
 And then you know, as David said, growth has been moderating.